 This data takes into account movement over all major road classifications, from interstates to local roads.
-Similar to the population (and occupancy factor) scaling techniques used by transportation models based on Household Travel Surveys, EIE estimates annual vehicle trips by mode and vehicle distance traveled (vehicle kilometers traveled: "VKT", vehicle miles traveled: "VMT") for all trips in a city.
+Similar to the population (and occupancy factor) scaling techniques used by transportation models based on Household Travel Surveys, EIE estimates annual vehicle trips by mode and vehicle distance travelled (vehicle kilometers travelled: "VKT", vehicle miles travelled: "VMT") for all trips in a city.